digital-asset/daml-finance/docs/source/overview/extending-daml-finance.rst

   additional restrictions on those actions that can depend, for example, on the presence of a separate know-your-customer (KYC) contract.
 - Additional information: a custom account implementation can serve to represent different concepts of accounts.
-For example, the shelf in a vault for gold bars, or a specific location within a warehouse can be represented by providing additional information on an account implementation.
+For example, a shelf in a vault for gold bars or a specific location within a warehouse can be represented by providing additional information on an account implementation.

 Custom Instrument Implementations
 *********************************

 Daml Finance provides default implementations for a wide range of financial instruments.
-However, we anticipate that specific requirements will lead to the adaptation of existing, or creation of entirely new instruments types.
+However, we anticipate that specific requirements will lead to the adaptation of existing, or the creation of entirely new instrument types.
 The following are typical examples of when a custom instrument implementation is required:

 - Additional information: a custom instrument implementation might, for example, build upon the